This page focuses on the capabilities of Dotfuscator Community with some references to advanced options available through upgrades.

 Dotfuscator is a post-build system for .NET applications.
-With Dotfuscator CE, Visual Studio users are able to obfuscate assemblies and inject active defense and application telemetry into the application – all without Dotfuscator needing to access the original source code.
+With Dotfuscator Community, Visual Studio users are able to obfuscate assemblies and inject active defense and application telemetry into the application – all without Dotfuscator needing to access the original source code.
 Dotfuscator protects your application in multiple ways, creating a layered protection strategy.

 Intellectual Property Protection